dirakx1/Dockeriot/ThingsLayer.md

-## Dockeriot for things layer.
+## Dockeriot things layer.
-Dockeriot can be used for specific application on the "things layer" that in an iot environment.
+Dockeriot can be used for specific application on the "things layer" for an iot environment.

-For example, you are building an application that runs a webserver on an iot device. locally, you could build your app and then run it f.e
+For example, you are building an application that runs a webserver on an iot device (f.e raspberrypi). locally, you could build your app (to test and prototype) and then run it:
 ```
 docker build -< Appcontainer/dockeriot.Dockerfile -t dockeriot
 docker run -w /Appcontainer/ -t -i dockeriot